laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Use of Quadratic Theil-Senn regression for determining &alpha; and &omega; based on time and &theta;

-The underlying assumption of this approach is that the Angular Accelration &alpha; is constant, which in rowing it certainly won't be as the force will vary based on the position in the Drive phase (hence the powercurve).
-For us, it represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) and the linear regression methods used by earlier approaches of Open Rowing Monitor.
+The underlying assumption of this approach is that the Angular Accelration &alpha; is constant, which in rowing it certainly won't be the case as the force will vary based on the position in the Drive phase (hence the powercurve).
+Currently, the use of Quadratic Theil-Senn regression represents a huge improvement from both the traditional numerical approach (as taken by [[1]](#1) and [[4]](#4)) and the linear regression methods used by earlier approaches of Open Rowing Monitor.
 As the number of datapoints in a *Flanklength* in the relation to the total number of datapoints in a stroke is small, we consider this is a decent approximation while maintaining an sufficiently efficient algorithm to be able to process all data in the datastream in time.

 We can inmagine there are better suited third polynomal (cubic) approaches available that can robustly calculate &alpha; and &omega; as a function of time, based on the relation between time and &theta;.
 However, getting these to work in a datastream with very tight limitations on CPU-time and memory is quite challenging.
 We also observe that in several areas the theoretical best approach did not deliver the best practical result (i.e. a "better" algorithm delivered a more noisy result for &alpha; and &omega;).
-Therefore, this avenue isn't investigated yet.
+Therefore, this avenue isn't investigated yet, but will be a continuing area of improvement.

 ### Use of Quadratic Theil-Senn regression and a median filter for determining &alpha; and &omega;